 According to a Whitehouse blog article from March of 2022, “Federal funds and resources are available to support improvements in ventilation, filtration, and clean indoor air – the American Rescue Plan has [allocated] $122 billion for schools and $350 billion for state, local, and Tribal governments, which can support upgrades to their local businesses, nonprofits, community centers, and other commercial and public establishments.”

-We are air quality experts, not Treasury Department experts.
-However, according to a summary of the Treasury Department’s rules regarding the allocation of COVID-19 recovery funds, funds can be acquired by applying through your state or local government.
+According to a summary of the Treasury Department’s rules regarding the allocation of COVID-19 recovery funds, funds can be acquired by applying through your state or local government.
 If the government is willing to pay you to put something in the budget which will benefit your company anyway, we can’t imagine why you wouldn’t want to give it a try.

 Perhaps you have already researched improved ventilation or filtration and found them wanting.
 Higher-grade filters may mean either pressure drops in your HVAC system or expensive HVAC upgrades.
 Improved ventilation—while often advisable—may require similarly expensive upgrades, sometimes combined with reduced energy efficiency.